Try Tide as an alternative

 - The hassle-free account for your business

 - Get your sort code and account number in minutes

-Countingup is a business “accounting bank”.
-As you may have guessed, this means that it’s supposed to work both as a bank and as an accounting software.
-It aims to let small business customers pay their bills, issue invoices and do their accounting from the same app.
+Digital-based Countingup is a business “accounting bank”.
+As you may have guessed, this means that it’s designed to work both as a bank and as accounting software.
+It aims to let small business customers pay their bills, issue invoices and do their accounting all from the same app.

 You can sign up to Countingup online in a few minutes, as long as your business is registered in the UK and you are at least 18 and a UK resident.
-Not all the accounting features are up and running yet, so here’s what you get with Countingup for now:
+These are its main features:

-However, don’t expect these fees to be all-inclusive.
+However, don’t expect these prices to be all-inclusive.
 You’ll also need to add fees for most of the banking services (these prices are the same for all the membership tiers):

-Countingup’s main pro is combining accounting and banking, so you’ll get the most out of the account if you’re planning to use it for both of them.
-To enjoy Countingup to its fullest you must probably be a freelancer or a startup, and not have established your banking and accounting system yet.
+Countingup’s main pro is combining accounting and banking, so you’ll get the most out of the account if you’re planning to use it for both of these things.
+To enjoy Countingup to its fullest you might be a freelancer or a startup, or a small business that has not established your banking and accounting systems anywhere else yet.
 Otherwise, you’ll have to be ready for quite a big change in the way you do things, and be prepared to switch over from both your existing business bank account and accounting software package.